BDC Hamburger Icon

 • Some forms of legal liability under civil law that are not listed in the policy

-• Bodily injury or property damage (these types of claims are covered by a general liability insurance policy)
+• Bodily injury or property damage, which is covered by a general liability insurance policy

-• Work-related injuries or illnesses (these types of claims are covered by a workers’ compensation insurance policy)
+• Work-related injuries or illnesses, which are covered by a workers’ compensation insurance policy

-• Data breaches (these types of claims are covered by a cyber-insurance policy)
+• Data breaches, which are covered by a cyber insurance policy

 Claims period

 Many insurance companies provide professional liability insurance on a claims-made basis.
-The policy covers claims made within a specific period of time, and may include the following:
+That means the policy covers claims made within a specific period and may include the following:

 • A retroactive date, which covers you for incidents that happen on or after the specified date in your policy